Cool Things - ShipShee Painting

 ShipShee married and returned to Topeka in the early 1950s.
 Proud of his heritage, he acquired a collection of Native American artifacts, often by trading his own paintings.
 He died in Topeka in 1975 and is buried in the reservation cemetery on land his father had set aside for that purpose.

 Note: The Kansas Museum of History frequently receives requests for appraisals of Louis ShipShee's works.
-Please note that neither the museum nor the Kansas Historical Society can provide appraisals.
-Consult our Appraisal Policy for links to appraisal societies and appraisers around the region.
+Please note that the Museum and Kansas Historical Society cannot provide appraisals.
+See a list of appraisers, provided for your convenicence.

 Entry: Cool Things - ShipShee Painting